 Wadas Eye offers a wide range of contact lenses to choose from.

-From a simple nearsighted fit, to a complicated multifocal fit, we do it all.
-Our doctors keep current on the latest lenses on the market, and can guide you to which type is best for you.
+Our doctors keep current on the latest lens technologies and advancements in the market and can guide you to which option is best for you.

-Regardless of how often or how long you wear your contact lenses, your eyes should be examined annually to make sure your eyes remain healthy and tolerant of contact lens wear.
+Regardless of how often or how long you wear your contact lenses, your eyes should be examined annually to make sure they remain healthy.

 Contact Lens Options